-Note: Appointments are not available the same day, they must be scheduled a minimum of 24 hours in advance.
+Note: Advising Appointments are not available the same day and must be scheduled a minimum of 24 hours in advance through Navigate.

 The Advising Services office may be reached by phone at 210-486-4100 during general hours of operation.
 Please be able to provide your full name, and banner ID when requesting specific information.

 August 2021 Hours: